 Speculative net shorts in U.S. T-note futures rise - CFTC

-Jan 31 (Reuters) - Speculators' net bearish bets on U.S. 10-year Treasury note futures rose for a second week, according to Commodity Futures Trading Commission data released on Friday.
+Jan 24 (Reuters) - Speculators' net bearish bets on U.S. 10-year Treasury note futures rose in the latest week, according to Commodity Futures Trading Commission data released on Friday.

 The amount of speculators' bearish, or short, positions in 10-year Treasury futures exceeded bullish, or long, positions by 58,391 contracts on Jan.
 21, according to the CFTC's latest Commitments of Traders data.

 A week earlier, speculators held 50,790 net short positions in 10-year T-note futures.

 - U.S., Arab partners launch first strikes on IS in Syria |

 - Qatar adamant it will host 2022 World Cup despite doubts

 - Argentina's Fernandez to meet billionaire investor Soros in New York

 - Ebola could strike 20,000 in six weeks, 'rumble on for years': study

 - More Americans than ever have never married: survey